shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/update-config-with-api.md

     # finally, execute the command
     c.execute({})

 {% include warning title="Caution" content="This will update the Toolkit core to the latest version without any further interaction or confirmation.
 If the core you are running this from is a shared core, this will update the core version that is used by all projects sharing this core version!
-Just be sure you're aware of this before proceeding." %}
+Be sure you're aware of this before proceeding." %}

 See also: